Case study: The beautiful game

 Together with the SPFL Trust, we have developed a quality-assured training model to train coaches across the UK, Europe and world-wide to deliver the programme, and benefit men nationally and internationally.

-- Dr Cindy Gray, Senior Lecturer in Health Behaviour Change and chief investigator for the FFIT Follow Up study
+- Dr Cindy Gray, Interdisciplinary Professor of Health and Behaviour and chief investigator for the FFIT Follow Up study

-The FFIT study has informed NICE public health guidance on "Managing overweight and obesity in adults – lifestyle weight management services”.
-The FFIT intervention appears on the Public Health Agency of Canada as a Best Practice, and continues to be rolled out for both men and women across the UK and Germany.
-The model has also been adapted in other countries and for different sports, such as Australian Football, rugby and ice hockey.
+The FFIT study has also informed NICE public health guidance on "Managing overweight and obesity in adults – lifestyle weight management services”.
+The FFIT intervention appears on the Public Health Agency of Canada as a Best Practice.